jeannepietropaoli/Recursion-exs/README.md

 ## Description

-Exercizes inside the Odin Project's Full Stack JavaScript course in order to become familiar with recursion.
+Exercises inside the Odin Project's Full Stack JavaScript course in order to become familiar with recursion.

 To learn more about The Odin Project : https://www.theodinproject.com/